|Bias||Author's judgement||Support for judgement|

 |Selection of the reported results||

-Risk assessed to be some concerns for the outcomes: Mortality.
+Risk assessed to be low for outcomes: Mortality.
 Incidence of viral negative conversion.
 Incidence of clinical improvement.
-Adverse events.

 |Overall risk of bias||